 - you have vomiting or feel sick from chemotherapy and anti-sickness treatments aren't helping

-The specialist will discuss with you the most appropriate treatment option.
+The specialist will discuss with you the most suitable treatment option.

-There is some evidence that some medicinal cannabis products can help certain types of pain, though this evidence is not yet strong enough to recommend it for pain relief.
+There is some evidence medical cannabis can help certain types of pain, though this evidence is not yet strong enough to recommend it for pain relief.

 Researchers are currently investigating other possible uses of medicinal cannabis.

-The risks of using cannabis products containing THC are not currently known.
+The risks of using cannabis products containing THC (the chemical that gets you high) are not known.
 That is why clinical trials are needed before they can be licensed for use.

-- psychosis – there is evidence that regular cannabis use increases the risk of developing a psychotic illness such as schizophrenia
+- psychosis – there is evidence that regular cannabis use increases your risk of developing a psychotic illness such as schizophrenia

 - dependency on the medicine – although scientists believe this risk is probably small when its use is controlled and monitored by a specialist doctor